There are more than a few tokens in the Slack platform. A token ties together all the scopes and permissions your app has obtained.

-App-level tokens represent your app on an entire organization, including installations by all individual users on all workspaces in that organization.
+App-level tokens represent your app across organizations, including installations by all individual users on all workspaces in a given organization.

 These tokens give you the ability to handle things that relate to your app as a whole, like listing all the authorizations an event is visible to.

 The developer preview for workspace apps has ended.
 We're taking the components of workspace apps and breaking them apart: applying them in phases to existing as well as new apps.
 Read more about the motivation behind ending the preview.

 For those who already have an existing app using a workspace token, here's a quick overview on how they work:

 - Workspace access token strings begin with

 - Workspace refresh token strings begin with